arkshuhe/EXOhabitability/README.md

-# EXOhabitability
+# Habitable_Planets
-Search for the habitable exoplanets with assisted by Machine Learning
+Search for the habitable exoplanets
+Try to utilize the machine learning to look for habitable exoplanets